rippedpiracy/docs/PC-Software/Games.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[SteamACFGenerator](https://github.com/Sak32009/SteamACFGenerator/) - A CLI tool to generate .acf files for GreenLuma with ease.

 [**Steamless**](https://cs.rin.ru/forum/viewtopic.php?t=88528) - A GUI SteamStub DRM Remover.

+[**WorkshopDL**](https://cs.rin.ru/forum/viewtopic.php?t=124583) - A GUI Steam Workshop Downloader, allows you to download mods from the Steam Workshop.
+For Games listed [here](https://steamdb.info/sub/17906/apps/) you can download the mods for free using the app (most mods require you to own the game to be able to download it for)!

 [**Steam Achievement Manager (SAM)**](https://github.com/gibbed/SteamAchievementManager) - A Steam achievements manager where you can add/delete achievements to any game you want.
 **Using this tool might put your Steam account at risk.**